Anatomy of a purge: MBS’s actions, Saudi Arabia’s crisis, and its coming collapse

 Accordingly the Russians are offering Saudi Arabia S-400 anti aircraft missiles, which because of their defensive nature do not directly threaten Iran, but which do provide the Saudis with protection from the advanced fighters Russia is preparing to sell to Iran.

-That way the Russians are able to keep all sides contented if not exactly happy; balancing their sale of advanced fighters to Iran whilst preserving their relations with the Saudis and the balance of military power between the Iranians and the Saudis in the Gulf and in the Middle East.
+That way the Russians are able to keep all sides contented if not exactly happy; balancing their sale of advanced fighters to Iran with an equivalent sale of advanced anti aircraft missiles to Iran’s regional rival Saudi Arabia, thereby preserving Russia’s relations with both the Iranians and the Saudis and the balance of military power in the Gulf and in the Middle East.

 It is not a coincidence that shortly after King Salman’s visit to Russia President Putin visited Iran where he had meetings both with President Rouhani and Iran’s Supreme Leader Ayatollah Khamenei.

-Undoubtedly the question of Russian military aircraft sales to Iran would have been touched on during these discussions, with the Iranians doubtless holding out for more advanced SU-30 and SU-35 fighters and seeking production and licensing agreements, and with Putin explaining the rationale for the Russian sale of S-400 anti aircraft missiles to Saudi Arabia.
+Undoubtedly the question of Russian military aircraft sales to Iran would have been touched on during this visit, with the Iranians doubtless holding out for advanced SU-30 and SU-35 fighters and seeking a production and licensing agreement, and with Putin explaining the rationale for the recent Russian agreement to sell S-400 anti aircraft missiles to Saudi Arabia.

 Purposes of King Salman’s Moscow trip